Updated June 2018*

 White Goods: Public Act 87-858 banned white goods (large appliances) from being landfilled effective July 1, 1994, unless the “white good components have been removed.”
 White goods include “all discarded refrigerators, ranges, water heaters, freezers, air conditioners, humidifiers and other similar domestic and commercial large appliance.”
 White good components include: “any chlorofluorocarbons refrigerant gas; any electrical switch containing mercury; and any device that contains or may contain PCBs in a closed system, such as a dielectric fluid for a capacitor, ballast or other component.”
 Additionally, landfills cannot accept “clean” white goods for disposal unless they participate in the Industrial Materials Exchange Service by communicating the availability of white goods.

 Used Oil: Public Act 87-1213 prohibited, beginning July 1, 1996, persons from knowingly mixing liquid used oil with any municipal waste that is intended for collection and disposal at a landfill.
 The law further stipulates that no owner or operator of a sanitary landfill shall accept liquid used oil for final disposal beginning July 1, 1996.
-For the purpose of this act “liquid used oil” shall not include used oil filters, rags, absorbent material used to collect spilled oil, or empty containers which previously contained virgin oil, re-refined oil or used oil.
+For this act “liquid used oil” shall not include used oil filters, rags, absorbent material used to collect spilled oil, or empty containers which previously contained virgin oil, re-refined oil or used oil.

 Electronic Products: While not covered by the EPA Act, the Electronic Products Recycling and Reuse Act (415 ILCS 150/1 et seq.) bans many electronic products from being landfilled, This more recent law, signed and effective September 17, 2008 as amended in 2011, advances a producer responsibility model for dealing with end-of-life electronics generated in Illinois.
 Among other things, this legislation bans covered electronic devices from being landfilled in Illinois starting January 1, 2012.
 Covered electronic devices include computers, monitors, televisions and printers.

 This law includes a prohibition on the disposal of out-of-service mercury-switch thermostats in a sanitary landfill, in addition to prohibiting the mixing of out-of-service mercury-switch thermostats with any other solid waste that is intended for disposal at a sanitary landfill (Section 50).
-This provision is similar to the landfill bans that apply to car batteries, waste tires and other end-of-life products.
+This provision is like the landfill bans that apply to car batteries, waste tires and other end-of-life products.

 The Illinois Property Tax Act specifically includes recycling businesses among commercial or industrial firms in Illinois that may petition local taxing districts for abatement of taxes under certain circumstances: